anliao1/CSE576_GraphRec/README.md

 ## GraphRec: Graph Neural Networks for Social Recommendation

 ## Abstract
-GraphRec models social recommendation through three attention pathways over item interactions (𝛼), social neighbors (𝛽), and user– opinion features (𝜇).
-However, the necessity and robustness of these components remain unclear, particularly under varying graph fi- delity.
-We revisit GraphRec with extensive ablation studies and pro- pose Dynamic Context-Aware Attention (DCA), a lightweight gating extension that adaptively modulates the three pathways based on local context.
+GraphRec models social recommendation through three attention pathways over item interactions (𝛼), social neighbors (𝛽), and user–opinion features (𝜇).
+However, the necessity and robustness of these components remain unclear, particularly under varying graph fidelity.
+We revisit GraphRec with extensive ablation studies and propose Dynamic Context-Aware Attention (DCA), a lightweight gating extension that adaptively modulates the three pathways based on local context.
 Our ablations reveal that each pathway con- tributes differently across datasets: social aggregation (𝛽) is most influential on Ciao, while opinion aggregation (𝜇) plays a larger role on Epinions; and static attention proves vulnerable to sparse or noisy relations.
 Our proposed DCA extension mitigates these issues by amplifying reliable signals and down-weighting inconsistent ones.
 Across four datasets, DCA is validated to improve accuracy and stability, with the combined DCA-ALL model achieving the strongest overall performance.

 ## Repository Structure & File Descriptions